kapoor-dheeraj/kapoor-dheeraj.github.io/README.md

 ---

 ## 🧠 Summary
-Senior Full Stack Developer, System Analyst, and Solution Architect with 14+ years of experience in application development, system/data analysis, DevOps, and cloud solutions.
-Proven track record delivering high-impact, scalable, and maintainable software for government (Government of Alberta) and private sectors (banking, telecom, insurance).
-Expert in Angular, NestJS, Node.js, MongoDB, GraphQL, Azure, AWS, and CI/CD automation.
-Passionate about modern web architecture, cloud-native applications, and leading cross-functional teams.
-I’m passionate about building scalable systems that empower teams and end-users.
+Experienced technology professional with over 14 years of expertise in application development, systems and data analysis, DevOps, and cloud-based solutions.
+Proven ability to deliver scalable, high-impact, and maintainable software across both public (Government of Alberta) and private sectors, including banking, telecommunications, and insurance.
+Skilled in modern web technologies such as Angular, NestJS, Node.js, MongoDB, and GraphQL, with deep experience in cloud platforms like Azure and AWS.
+Adept at implementing CI/CD pipelines and driving cloud-native application development.
+Recognized for a strong passion for modern web architecture, building scalable systems, and leading cross-functional teams to create solutions that empower both development teams and end-users.

 ---